Causal Duration Analysis with Diff-in-Diff: Application: The Impact of Unemployment Insurance

 For each individual, the time period $t$ is taken to be the number of days since the beginning of their unemployment spell.
 Thus for an individual $i$, the period-$t$ outcome $Y_{i,t}$ is an indicator of whether that individual had exited unemployment at or prior to $t$ days after becoming unemployed.

-We consider the treatment date to be the $30$ week mark.
-This is the point at which benefits end for those in the untreated group.
-Benefits for treated individuals last an additional $9$ weeks.
-Note that this may be problematic for the no-anticipation assumption.
-Individuals in the treated group were likely aware that their benefits would not end at $30$ weeks.
-Nonetheless, we note that any reduction in the pressure to search for employment prior to this date among the treated group would likely reduce the magnitude of our estimated treatment effects.
+The extension to PBD, which is our treatment of interest, affects individuals $210$ days after becoming uemployed, suggesting a treatment date $210$ days into unemployment and thus $t^*=209$.
+However, individuals may anticipate the extension and search for jobs less intensively before this time than they would if their PBD were due to run out at $210$ days.
+In order to account for these anticipation effects, we consider treatment to occur one week earlier, so that we instead let $t^*=202$.
+If the benefit extension also reduces the intensity of job finding before that time, this will downwardly bias our estimated treatment effects.

-Given the importance of seasonal variation on job search, there may be differential trends in the rates of job-finding between individuals who became unemployed on different calendar dates.
-As we discuss in Section 2.3, such differential trends can be problematic if the distribution of the start dates of unemployment spells differs between the two cohorts.
-For this reason we apply the weighting scheme specified in (\ref{weight3}) to re-balance these distributions between the groups.
-This requires us to drop from the sample individuals who became unemployed on a date on which no untreated individual was made unemployed (there are $17$ such dates out of $240$).
+Given the importance of seasonal variation on job search, there may be differential trends in the rates of job-finding between individuals who became unemployed on different calendar dates in a given year.
+Such differential trends can be problematic if the distribution of the start dates of unemployment spells differs between the two cohorts.
+For this reason we apply the covariate balancing method specified in (\ref{weight3}) to re-balance the distributions of days of the year on which individuals became unemployed.
+In order to mitigate limited overlap, we drop from the sample individuals who became unemployed on a calendar date on which fewer than two untreated individual were made unemployed (there are $40$ such dates out of $291$).
+We are left with $4,511$ treated individuals and $5,364$ untreated.

-Figure 4.1(a) plots the weighted mean outcomes for the two groups.
+Figure 4.2(a) plots average outcomes for the two groups.
 Recall that the mean outcome is the proportion of individuals who have left unemployment by a given day into their spell.
 The red curve is the mean outcome for the untreated cohort and blue for the treated cohort.
-The series for the two cohorts are relatively close, with some apparent divergence immediately following day 210, which is marked with a vertical dashed line and is the point at which benefits expire for individuals in the untreated cohort.
-Over the period following the benefit extension the two curve eventually begin to converge.
+The series for the two cohorts are relatively close, with a marked divergence beginning at day 210 which is marked with a vertical dashed line and is the point at which benefits expire for individuals in the untreated cohort.
+Over the period following the benefit extension the two curves eventually begin to converge.
 The rightmost vertical solid line marks day 273, at which time benefits expire for treated individuals.

-Figure 4.1(b) contains the weighted time-average hazards for the two groups with the same color coding as in Figure 4.1(a).
-Note that these are logarithmic transformations of the values in Figure 4.1(a).
-We see that in the initial weeks following unemployment the time-average hazard rates for both groups increases steadily before stabilizing and declining.
-It then remains relatively steady for both groups following $30$ weeks with a modest decline for the untreated group.